renesansz/discord-greeter-bot/README.md

 # Bibot (From _The Scarlet Pimpernel_)
 Welcome to this unique discord bot!
 It is inspired from the novel, *The Scarlet Pimpernel*.
 In the novel, there is a character named Sergeant Bibot.
 He utters, "Morbleu!", [which expresses surprise and/or annoyance in French](https://www.lexico.com/en/definition/morbleu).

-This is a simple bot that returns "Morbleu!" when someone in the chat says, "Bibot".
+This is a simple bot.
+The primary feature is returning "Morbleu!" when someone in the chat says, "Bibot".
+However, there are other keywords, and more may be added in the future!

 # Example
 <img src="https://raw.githubusercontent.com/ssharker21/Bibot/master/screenshot.png" height="500" width="500">